cannonja/zoom-analysis-tool/README.md

-This repo is currently under construction as my thesis was just submitted in Dec 2021.
-The process of migrating and documenting the code base is under way.
+This repo is currently under construction as the process of migrating and documenting the code base is under way.